wordshaker/dotnetnotts-blog/_posts/2020-08-06-survey-results.md

 </center>
 <br/>

-Based on the results shown above, we will be moving the event to start at 18.30.
+Based on the results shown above, we will be starting each event at 18.30.
 Our reasoning is that those who can make 18.00 are more likely to be able to make the later time, but those who can make the later time may struggle with the earlier one.

 <br/>